Battlelogium/Battlelogium/README.md

 Configuration Options
 ---------------------

 Most configuration options are accessible through the settings editor where the Battlelog profile settings are.
-Settings are saved and read from `config.ini`.
+Settings are saved and read from `%APPDATA%\Battlelogium\config.ini`.

 ### General Options
 * `manageOrigin` toggles whether Battlelogium will create a new, managed instance of Origin so that Steam is aware of any child processes that Origin starts and therefore will attempt to hook the Steam overlay.
 Unless you are using a [.par file patch](http://par.nofate.me/) or [Outcome](http://outcome.nofate.me/), this should be set to true. **Battlelogium does not come with included installs for either Outcome or .par file patches since version 2.0**